 Goal reasoning systems often assume an online planning paradigm.
 An important aspect of integrated planning and acting systems is the ability to deal with a variety of situations that may arise online.
 A fundamental premise of goal reasoning is reconsidering goals that may no longer be relevant as situations evolve.
 While some work has been done on goal reasoning capabilities in integrated planning and acting systems, there is still no consensus about how a system should monitor and progress goals during execution.

-This combined 4th IntEx and 8th GR workshop aims to bring together researchers from these subfields to encourage cross-disciplinary discussion on the challenges of integrating planning with execution, emphasize the role of goal reasoning, raising awareness, promoting discussion, and encouraging cross-fertilization of ideas.
+This combined 4th Integrating Planning, Acting, and Execution (IntEx) and 8th Goal Reasoning (GR) workshop aim to bring together researchers from these subfields to encourage cross-disciplinary discussion on the challenges of integrating planning with execution, emphasize the role of goal reasoning, raising awareness, promoting discussion, and encouraging cross-fertilization of ideas.

 Following from the IntEx series, we welcome papers on past topics of interest including benchmarks or challenge problems for integrated execution; improving planning performance from execution experience; plan dispatching or plan executives; anytime or incremental planning; execution monitoring, comparing online planning approaches or plan merging; managing open worlds with closed-world planners; model learning from experience or determining an observation policy; policy switching or applying incremental policy adjustment.